NLP2RDF/documentation/docs/index.rst

 NIF comprises a set of RDF vocabularies and ontologies, which have stable identifiers, persistent hosting, an open license and a community approved meaning.

-NIF is driven by its open and weclome-to-join community project NLP2RDF, consisting of a mailing list, a GitHub Project and a blog web site
+NIF is driven by its open and weclome-to-join community project NLP2RDF, consisting of a mailing list, a GitHub Project and a blog web site.

 ..
    Contents:
+**Contents:**

 .. toctree::
-    :hidden:
     :maxdepth: 2

     prov-and-conf

 * :ref:`genindex`